-Now that the S8 is widely available, it's landed at prepaid carriers, too, and you can save significant money if you buy Samsung's phone from one of these outlets.
-Boost, which is a Sprint-owned carrier that uses Sprint's network, has one of the best prices on the Galaxy S8 at $649.99.
+The S8 is available on prepaid carriers, too, and you can save money if you buy Samsung's phone from one of these outlets.
+Boost, which is a Sprint-owned carrier, has one of the more attractive prices on the Galaxy S8.
+Boost is offering it for $479.99 upfront.
 Boost doesn't offer installment plans, though, so you'll have to pay that money upfront.

-You'll pay $729 for a Galaxy S8 through MetroPCS, the most expensive option of the discount carriers.
-And you can only buy the phone at one of MetroPCS's stores.
+You'll pay $679 for a Galaxy S8 through MetroPCS.
 However, MetroPCS did fare the best of any discount carrier in our recent round of network speed testing.